 We travel back to the Ming Dynasty for this one.
 Jin Yuan Bao (played by Wallace Huo) is a detective investigating an emerging kidnapping ring.
 On his journey, he meets Yu Qi Ling (played by Tiffany Tang) on a mission to search for her adoptive mother’s missing son.
 When the two discover their goals are connected, they team up.

 This is one of the best pairings on this list regarding comedy duos.
 Wallace Huo and Tiffany Tang play off one another so well, with their endless bickering.
 However, this sometimes gets into the plot (finding the kidnapping ring).
-However, when things flare up between the two, the comedy takes a sidestep to the romance.
-There are some dramatic moments that perfectly showcase this cast’s talents.
+However, when things flare up between the two, the comedy takes a sidestep from the romance.
+Some dramatic moments perfectly showcase this cast’s talents.
 It’s one of the older ones on this list, but it still stands up today.

 The Eternal Attachment (2017)

 What happens when a modern woman ends up time-traveling to the past and sharing a body with a noblewoman from the Dongyue Kingdom?
-This Chinese historical drama tells the story of a 21st-century woman Qu Xiaotan (played by Liang Jie), who ends up co-inhabiting with the body of Qu Tan’er, the second daughter of the Qu family.
+This Chinese historical drama tells the story of a 21st-century woman Qu Xiaotan (played by Liang Jie), who ends up co-inhabiting the body of Qu Tan’er, the second daughter of the Qu family.
 When one persona lies, the other takes over.
 However, things get complicated when both women fall in love with different men.
 Qu Tan’er is duty-bound to marry the 8th Prince Mo Liancheng (played by Xing Zhaolin).
 However, she is in love with Mo Yihuai (played by Wang Ruichang).
 Qu Xiaotan ends up falling in love with Mo Liancheng.

 Here’s a lesson!
 Just cause a drama has a low budget does not mean it is also low quality.
 That is the case with The Eternal Love.
 With three seasons, the comedy aspects of this rom-com come from the switching personalities.
 They are complete opposites, leading to some baffling reactions and hilarious misunderstandings and scenarios.
 The plot sounds intriguing, as the natural chemistry between our leads sells the romance.
 We won’t say more but check it out.